 Most of our groups consist of 10 travellers or more and will be accompanied by both a National Escort and local guides.
-There will be no more than 28 travellers in each group although you may encounter other Wendy Wu our groups while you are travelling.
+On Classic Tours, there will be no more than 28 travellers in each group although you may encounter other Wendy Wu tour groups while you are travelling.
+On Go Beyond and Dedicated Solo Departures have a maximum group size of 18 passengers.

-All our departures are guaranteed to operate with a minimum of 8 travellers booked (unless cancelled due to factors beyond our control).
+All our departures are guaranteed to operate with a minimum of 10 travellers booked (unless cancelled due to factors beyond our control).
 However, at our discretion we may operate departures with a smaller group size as we try to operate advertised departures wherever it is viable to do so.
 For groups with fewer than 10 travellers, departures will operate with local guides only.